 Database maintenance often requires deleting unnecessary tables.
 In SQL Server, we have multiple options to accomplish this task: the DELETE command removes rows from tables, TRUNCATE TABLE clears the table data while preserving its structure, and the DROP TABLE command deletes the table entirely.

-DROP TABLE Syntax
+The DROP TABLE syntax

 The DROP TABLE command in SQL Server effectively removes the entire table from the database, including its structure, all stored data, indexes, triggers, and constraints.